spellerberg/quire-rife/content/chapter1.md

 In Carroll Parish, Louisiana, Nathaniel’s brother, Samuel Lee Chambliss, was appointed Lieutenant Colonel of the 13th Battalion, Louisiana Partisan Rangers in October 1862.[^156] He resigned his commission in April 1863 due to infirmity and “advanced age” although he was only 48 years old.
 He was examined by a physician and found to be suffering from emaciation and debility due to “exposure during the past winter.”[^157] Most of the plantations around Lake Providence were abandoned by the spring of 1863.
 In the spring of 1863 Confederate or Federal troops broke into Samuel’s house in Carroll Parish and destroyed his library.[^158]

-###After the War many parts of the Old South were in chaos.
+### After the War many parts of the Old South were in chaos.

 The Civil War completely disrupted life in Carroll Parish.
 Conflict between the US Army, freedmen and unrepentant ex-Confederates made life increasingly dangerous and troublesome in parts of Louisiana and Texas.[^159] The Mississippi River levee was breached and the whole region was flooded.[^160] The Parish was overrun by both Federal and Confederate troops[^161] and later became a training base for freedmen who enlisted in the US Army.[^162] The Army confiscated farms and placed them in the hands of freedmen under the supervision of Federal officials.[^163]

-Taxes increased[^164] and the price of the region’s main commodity, cotton, began a slow decline that continued for the next fifty years.[^165] In a letter to his uncle Jacob Rife (William Rife’s brother in South Carolina), stated “I have lost all the money I had at the close of the war experimenting with freedman labor...We are the poorest people you ever saw and getting worse every day”.[^166] Most white families fled the area either during or after the War[^167] and by 1866 the three younger Rife children had all moved from Louisiana to Issaquena County in the Mississippi Delta.[^168] William Sibley and his wife and family also moved to Issaquena County.
-Martha Ann died there in 1865.
+Taxes increased[^164] and the price of the region’s main commodity, cotton, began a slow decline that continued for the next fifty years.[^165] In a letter to his uncle Jacob Rife (William Rife’s brother in South Carolina), Lawrence Wade stated “I have lost all the money I had at the close of the war experimenting with freedman labor...We are the poorest people you ever saw and getting worse every day”.[^166] Most white families fled the area either during or after the War[^167] and by 1866 the three younger Rife children had all moved from Louisiana to Issaquena County in the Mississippi Delta.[^168] William Sibley and his wife and family also moved to Issaquena County where  Martha Ann died in 1865.

-In 1869 William Rife J.r moved fifty miles north to Bolivar County and purchased part of the former plantation of General Vick near the village of Bolivar.
+In 1869 William Rife Jr. moved fifty miles north to Bolivar County and purchased part of the former plantation of General Vick near the village of Bolivar.
 In 1870 Lawrence Wade, his wife and four children were still in Issaquena County but by 1873 he had moved to the 500-acre former Vick plantation where he partnered with his brother-in-law, William Rife, Junior.[^169]

 Lawrence Wade died in 1875 and his widow died in 1888.
 Both are buried in Bolivar Mississippi on the former Vick plantation, which they called “Wadelawn”.[^170] Her younger brother, William Rife Jr. never married.
 He became a wealthy planter and respected businessman who maintained a close relationship with his sister Martha Ann and her husband.[^171] He also stayed in contact with his older brother, Thomas, who lived in Texas.[^172] William Rife Jr. died on April 14, 1908 and is buried in the Burrus Cemetery in Benoit, Mississippi.[^173]